A Portfolio Choice Problem Under Risk Capacity Constraint: Appendix A. Proofs

-{\bf Step 3.} We characterize the feasible solution in the unconstrained region.
+{\bf Step 3.} Assuming $W^*$ is known, we characterize the feasible solution in the unconstrained region.

-Following the classical method in Karatzas and Shreve (1998), Villa and Zariphopoulou (1997), we introduce a new variable $g$ by $V'(W)=g^{-R}$.
-By Lemma \ref{lem:concave}, $V'(W)$ is a decreasing function.
-Then, $W=G(g)$ for an increasing function $G$.
-We characterize the function $G(g)$ and derive the feasible function in terms of the auxiliary function $G(\cdot)$.
+We introduce a new variable $g$ by $V'(W)=g^{-R}$.
+Since $V(\cdot)$ is concave by a standard argument, $V'(W)$ is a decreasing function.
+Then, $W=G(g)$ for an increasing function $G(\cdot)$.
+Similarly, we can write $g$ as a well-defined increasing function of $W$, $g = g(W)$.
+We characterize the function $G(\cdot)$ and derive the feasible function in terms of the auxiliary function $G(\cdot)$.